ACEL Official Rules

 2.2.
-All participating schools or associations are admitted to the ACEL with a one year assessment period dependent on their performance and adherence to the ACEL mission/purpose and standing rules, and may be admitted to the league on a continuing basis thereafter.
+All participating schools or associations are admitted to the ACEL with a one-year assessment period dependent on their performance and adherence to the ACEL mission/purpose and standing rules, and may be admitted to the league on a continuing basis thereafter.

 2.3.
 The purpose/mission of the ACEL:

-ACEL is established to bring honor and glory to the name of our Lord Jesus Christ, through athletic and academic competition, to protect the Christian bond of our member schools, to promote pure, amateur athletic sports, and to foster Christian leadership and fellowship among our students.
+ACEL is established to bring honor and glory to the name of our Lord Jesus Christ, through athletic and academic competition, to protect the Christian bond of our member organizations, to promote pure, amateur athletic sports, and to foster Christian leadership and fellowship among our students.

 2.6.
 For the purposes of participation on an ACEL home education athletic association team, a homeschool student-athlete must spend 51% of their class time in the home setting, unless the student-athlete is a graduating senior, in which case he or she may spend up to 66% of their class time outside the home setting.
-Any student taking classes through a state approved public school, virtual school, charter school, or any blending of such that will result in the student receiving a diploma from such school, does not meet the definition of a ACEL homeschooled student.
+Any student taking classes through a state approved public school, virtual school, charter school, or any blending of such that will result in the student receiving a diploma from such school, does not meet the definition of an ACEL homeschooled student.